divio/divio-cloud-docs/introduction/django-08-refinements.rst

     ALLOWED_HOSTS = [DIVIO_DOMAIN] + DIVIO_DOMAIN_ALIASES

 Now, ``ALLOWED_HOSTS`` will always contain only the domains specified by the environment variables.
-On the cloud, these are provided automatically; For the local development environment, we need to add the right ones to ``.env-local``:
+On the cloud, these are provided automatically; for the local development environment, we need to add the right ones to ``.env-local``:

-..  code-block: text
+..  code-block:: text

     DOMAIN_ALIASES=localhost, 127.0.0.1